justinthelaw/opera/README.md

 The primary objective of this tool is to streamline the process of listing accomplishments and achievements by:

-1. Offloading the cognitive and administrative burden of transforming factual information into effective bullets to the Smarter Bullets model.
+1. Offloading the cognitive and administrative burden of transforming factual information into effective bullets to the Smarter Bullets model
-2. Offering suggestions to rephrase verbs, impacts, and outcomes to enhance variety and avoid repetition throughout the document.
+2. Offering suggestions to rephrase verbs, impacts, and outcomes to enhance variety and avoid repetition throughout the document
-3. Intelligently incorporating acronyms to optimize spacing and enhance the readability of bullets, while maintaining consistency across the document.
+3. Intelligently incorporating acronyms to optimize spacing and enhance the readability of bullets, while maintaining consistency across the document

 ## OpenAI GPT-3